GramAddict/bot/CONTRIBUTING.md

     * :shirt: `:shirt:` when removing linter warnings
     * :gift: `:gift:` when adding a new feature
     * :neckbeard: `:neckbeard:` when fixing or improving an existing feature
+    * :rage: `:rage:` when fixing something the linter complained about

 ### Python Styleguide